Configure Liveness, Readiness and Startup Probes

 periodSeconds: 10

-In addition to the readiness probe, this configuration includes a liveness probe.
-The kubelet will run the first liveness probe 15 seconds after the container starts.
-Similar to the readiness probe, this will attempt to connect to the goproxy container on port 8080.
-If the liveness probe fails, the container will be restarted.
+In addition to the liveness probe, this configuration includes a readiness probe.
+The kubelet will run the first readiness probe 15 seconds after the container starts.
+Similar to the liveness probe, this will attempt to connect to the goproxy container on port 8080.
+If the probe succeeds, the Pod will be marked as ready and will receive traffic from services.
+If the readiness probe fails, the pod will be marked unready and will not receive traffic from any services.

 To try the TCP liveness check, create a Pod: